Connect with others who understand.

 See answer

-It may be difficult to understand how MS, an autoimmune disease of the central nervous system, is associated with where a person lives.
-Scientists are still trying to understand why MS shows this geographical pattern, but they have several theories.
+It might seem surprising that MS, an autoimmune disease of the central nervous system, is connected to a person’s location.
+Researchers are still working to understand this pattern, but they have several theories.

 Where Is MS Most Common?